|

 • Flashlight (smartphone light will do)

-• Facemask (for the ash, not Covid.
+• Facemask (For the ash.
 A surgical one is more than enough.)

 Simon watching the sunrise at Bromo with a blanket of clouds underneath.